revbayes/revbayes.github.io/tutorials/biogeo/index.md

 {:.rev-output}

-We’ll want to record the relationship between range states and range labels when producing an ancestral range estimate figure.
+We'll want to record the relationship between range states and range labels when producing an ancestral range estimate figure.
 First, store the vector of range state descriptions